 - Attorneys fees and treble damages for unfair competition

 Equitable relief: Where the threat of damage to a business is serious and the harm would be irreparable, the court may step in to award equitable relief.
 Equitable relief is different from monetary damages in that a court orders that someone must do something or must refrain from doing something in order to protect the other party.
-When you choose The Michael Jeffcoat Firm, you can trust us to seek equitable relief from the court when there is an immediate threat to the company.
+When you choose The Jeffcoat Firm, you can trust us to seek equitable relief from the court when there is an immediate threat to the company.

 Some examples of equitable relief include: